 Understanding Yoga: More Than Just a Workout

-Yoga has been around for thousands of years.
+Yoga has existed for thousands of years.
 It started in India, where ancient texts like the Vedas and Patanjali’s Yoga Sutras were written.
-These texts talk about combining physical postures, breathing, and meditation.
+The practice involves a mixture of postures, breathing, and meditation.

 The Origins of Yoga

 Early yogis believed the body was a way to grow spiritually.
-They followed texts from 5,000 years ago.
-These texts taught them to balance physical discipline with mental focus.
+They followed texts from 5,000 years ago that taught them to balance physical discipline with mental focus.

 They aimed to find harmony between breath, movement, and awareness.
 Yoga has changed over time.
 Now, it’s something people can do in their daily lives.